henriquecastror/henriquecastror_md/content/authors/admin/_index.md

 user_groups:
 - Researchers
 - Visitors

 ---

-I hold a Ph.D. in Finance, and I am currently an Assistant Professor at [FGV EAESP](https://eaesp.fgv.br/) (São Paulo, Brazil).
+I hold a Ph.D. in Finance, and I am currently an Assistant Professor at [FGV/EAESP](https://eaesp.fgv.br/) (São Paulo, Brazil).
 I teach corporate finance, corporate governance and financial analysis at the undergraduate, MBA, Master, and Ph.D. levels.
 I am currently working on several projects on these topics.

 If you have any questions about my research, or if you want to work with me, contact me at henrique.martins@fgv.br.